ontop/ontop-website/tutorial/lenses/sql-lens.md

 }
 ```

-Here, the `query` field is a single SQL query that project all attributes that are of interest for us.
-In our example, we want to group over all artist names and count their number of exhibits and **distinct** museums.
+Here, the `query` field is a single SQL query that projects all attributes that are of interest to us.
+In our example, we want to group all artists' names and count their number of exhibits and **distinct** museums.
 A corresponding SQL lens could look like this:

 ```json
 {